koogunmo/nessa/README.md

 Season and Episode numbers always have leading zeroes.

-In the case of multipart episodes, the format is expanded
+In the case of multipart episodes, the format is expanded:
 > [Show Name]/Season ##/Episode ##-## - [Part 1 Title; Part 2 Title].ext

 For example: